lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction3.md

 ### t-SNE

-Similar to Isomap, t-SNE (t-Distributed Stochastic Neighbor Embedding) also has the goal to project the data into a lower dimensional space while preserving the local neighborhoods' information.
-But the way it achieves this goal is different, let's look deeper into t-SNE's approach:
+Similar to Isomap, t-SNE (t-Distributed Stochastic Neighbor Embedding) aims to project data into a lower-dimensional space while preserving the local neighborhood information.
+However, t-SNE takes a different approach to achieve this goal.
+Let's explore how t-SNE works:

-1. It measures the similarity of data points by placing all the points on a <b>Normal distribution</b> curve, and calculates the distances between the point of interest and other points.
-This is done for every data point, and output a <b>matrix</b> to record the similarity score of each data pair.
+1. <b>Similarity Calculation with Normal Distribution</b>: For each data point, t-SNE measures the similarity to all other points by placing them on a <b>normal distribution curve</b> and calculating the distances.
+This process is repeated for every data point, resulting in a matrix that records the similarity scores between all data pairs.
-2. Then t-SNE randomly maps the data into a lower dimensional space, and calculates the similarity using <b>t-distribution</b>.
-The reason it uses t-distribution in this step rather than Normal distribution, is because t-distribution has flatter shape with higher tails, which can help spread the data out.
-This step will output a similarity matrix too.
+2. <b>Mapping to Lower Dimensions with t-Distribution</b>: t-SNE then randomly maps the data into a lower-dimensional space and recalculates the similarities using a <b>t-distribution</b> instead of a normal distribution.
+The t-distribution, with its flatter shape and higher tails, helps spread the data points further apart.
+This step produces another similarity matrix in the lower-dimensional space.
-3. Finally t-SNE will apply gradient descent to minimize KL divergence (Kullback–Leibler divergence) to make the 2nd similarity matrix close to the 1st one through an iterative approach until reaching to the max number of iterations.
-In each iteration, data points will move toward their closest neighbors and away from the distant ones recorded in step 1.
+3. <b>Minimizing KL Divergence</b>: Finally, t-SNE uses gradient descent to minimize the Kullback-Leibler (KL) divergence between the two similarity matrices (the one from step 1 and the one from step 2).
+Through an iterative process, t-SNE adjusts the positions of the data points, moving them closer to their nearest neighbors while pushing them away from distant ones, as recorded in the first matrix.
+This optimization continues until it reaches the maximum number of iterations, resulting in a lower-dimensional representation that preserves the original local neighborhood structure.

 To understand more details of t-SNE, check [here][6].